akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 i.e. Target:

-- there should not need to be any special coding in Security Rules, for having them run on the online Simulator
+- there should not need to be any special coding in Security Rules, for having them run on the online Simulator (or the local emulator)
-- having contrdictory evaluation of rules should always be treated as a bug, by Firebase personnel
+- having contradictory evaluation of rules should always be treated as a bug, by Firebase personnel

 ### Online Simulator syntax highlighting of `/* ... */`